Anthony Perkins: Therapy with Mildred Newman

 In 1971, Perkins ended a seven-year relationship with dancer Grover Dale.
 Following the breakup, he sought support from friends Paula Prentiss and Richard Benjamin, who recommended that he consult psychologist Mildred Newman.
 At the time, Newman had gained public attention with her self-help book How to Be Your Own Best Friend, which was becoming a bestseller.
-Perkins began meeting with Newman up to three times a week and occasionally participated in group sessions.
+Perkins was also motivated to seek therapy by insecurities about his own acting talent, which he felt had begun to wane.
+He began meeting with Newman up to three times a week and occasionally participated in group sessions.
 He later became one of her most prominent celebrity advocates.

 According to biographer Charles Winecoff, Newman's therapeutic approach, centered on the idea of self-acceptance and pursuing personal happiness and success, had a noticeable impact on Perkins.
 In How to Be Your Own Best Friend, Newman had written that while analysts previously believed changing homosexual orientation was unlikely, some had persisted and found that individuals who truly wanted to change had "a very good chance" of doing so.

-Perkins later described Newman as a peaceful person and "a crusader for a wider road, for choice and limitlessness".
+Perkins later described Newman as a peaceful person and "a crusader for a wider road, for choice and limitlessness" and credited her with restoring confidence in his acting abilities.
 However, accounts of their sessions suggest a more complex dynamic.
 Perkins described emotional reactions during therapy, including crying during exercises in which Newman asked him to imagine heterosexual encounters.
 He also recalled disagreements over her focus on his relationships with women, stating, "She was constantly provoking me about women...
 We had heated disagreements, knockdown arguments".

-Following Perkins's death, composer and friend Stephen Sondheim publicly criticized Newman's therapeutic methods, describing them as "completely unethical and a danger to humanity."
+Following Perkins's death, his friend Stephen Sondheim publicly criticized Newman's therapeutic methods, describing her as "completely unethical and a danger to humanity."